4dsoftware/mmdm/README.md

 ## Instructions

-MATLAB and C functions are provided.
+MATLAB functions are provided for MDM (mutual dipolar model) and MMDM (micro-mutual dipolar model).
 There is also a MATLAB example to show how to use the function.

 ## References
 Du, D., Biswal, S.L.
 Micro-mutual-dipolar model for rapid calculation of forces between paramagnetic colloids.
 Physical Review E, 2014.